 - Roses U21 and Academy Athletes

-- Vitality Netball Superleague athletes (Registered Players and Training Partners)
+- Vitality Netball Superleague athletes (Registered Players, Training Partners and Training Associates)

 - U19 and U21 Netball Performance League (NPL) athletes (Registered Players and Training Partners)

-We are in direct contact with the clubs and athletes involved in the Elite Sport Framework to provide specific support and guidance on the return to training protocols.
+We are in direct contact with the clubs and athletes involved in the Elite Sport Framework to provide specific support and guidance on the return to training protocols, as well as managing athletes wellbeing and access to environments.